 07 of 09

+Ahoy maties!
 DJane of Momma Djane shares her tips about how to decorate for trunk or treat, using her awesome pirate-themed trunk or treat design as an example.
-Some favorite highlights of her design: the large, pirate ship backdrop, the pirate skeletons and the treasure chest for storing the trunk-or-treat candy (surely a thrill for kids to dip into that chest to collect their loot!)
-Also, check out her tips about securing your decorations and dressing up to match your theme.
-Ahoy!Continue to 8 of 9 below.
+Some favorite highlights of her design include the pirate ship backdrop, the pirate skeletons, and the treasure chest for storing the trunk-or-treat candy (surely a thrill for kids to dip into that chest and collect their loot!).
+Complete the vibe by dressing up in your best pirate garb and greeting revelers with an "Arrrrr!"Continue to 8 of 9 below.

 08 of 09